Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Background and Motivation

 \subsection{Motivational study}

+To reduce the communication overhead of TMP, Wang et al.~\cite{wang2022overlap} and AccTFM~\cite{zeng2022acctfm} propose intra-op overlapping methods where they decouple and overlap the communication and computation operations of matrix productions.
+Merak~\cite{lai2023merak} suggests an inter-op overlapping schedule by splitting batches within forward and backward passes, but it fails to incorporate the recomputation technique, which is also necessary for giant model training on commodity hardware.

-Figure~\ref{fig:motivation} shows breakdowns of TMP training iterations in two transformer-based models using the popular Megatron-LM~\cite{shoeybi2019megatron} framework on four 3090 GPUs.
-Communication comes from TMP accounts for 64.7\% and 59.2\% of overall training time in Megatron-LM, which becomes a significant factor in degrading training performance and wasting resources.
-As shown by the `Oases' bar, communication in Oases contributes much less to each iteration.
-A large amount of communication is overlapped through simultaneous scheduling of forward, recomputation, and backward operations, with the help of Oases fine-gained training schedule (Section~\ref{sec:schedule}).
-And the overall iteration time of Oases is less than the communication time of Megatron-LM, as Oases estimates the redundant communication (Section~\ref{sec:schedule_2}) during recomputation and reduces the communication volume by searching for the best model partitioning scheme with Oases planner (Section~\ref{sec:planner}).
+\textbf{Case study.} Fig.~\ref{fig:motivation} shows breakdowns of TMP training iterations in two transformer-based models using the popular Megatron~\cite{shoeybi2019megatron} framework on four 3090 GPUs.
+Communication comes from TMP accounts for 64.7\% and 59.2\% of overall training time in Megatron, which becomes a significant factor in degrading training performance and wasting resources.
+As shown by the Oases bar, communication in Oases contributes much less to each iteration. \textit{A large amount of communication is overlapped through joint scheduling} of forward, recomputation, and backward operations, with the help of Oases fine-gained training schedule (Section~\ref{sec:schedule}).
+And \textit{the overall iteration time of Oases is less than the communication time of Megatron}, as Oases estimates the redundant communication (Section~\ref{sec:schedule_2}) during recomputation and reduces the communication volume by searching for the best model partitioning scheme with Oases planner (Section~\ref{sec:planner}).